 Steps:

-This wipes your phone clean.
-Only use this if you're desperate or planning to sell the phone anyway.
+This clears your phone.
+Don't use this unless you really need to or plan to sell the phone anyway.

-I've never had to factory reset for camera issues, but I know people who have.
+I haven't had to reset my camera to factory settings, but I know people who have.
 It worked for them.

 11. Check for Physical Damage